Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Declarations

+\textbf{Authors' contributions.} Matej Ze{\v{c}}evi{\'c} (MZ), Devendra Singh Dhami (DSD), Kristian Kersting (KK) contributed to conception of the idea.
+MZ performed the data preparation and experimental analysis.
+MZ wrote the first draft of the manuscript.
+DSD and KK wrote sections of the manuscript.
+All authors contributed to manuscript revision, read, and approved the submitted version.

-For the LA example, with the vaccination matching bias towards the wealthy, we use $N=15$ sampling iterations with temperature parameter $\sigma=0.5$ for the perturbation in the DPO as defined by \cite{berthet2020learning} and an attack step $\epsilon=0.01$ for the final HCA.
-For the SP example, travelling from NY to SF via Canada, we use more sampling iterations ($N=20$) using a lower temperature ($\sigma=0.25$).
+\begin{appendices} \textit{\textbf{Reproduction Details.}} \textbf{LA-LP:} For the LA example, with the vaccination matching bias towards the wealthy, we use $N=15$ sampling iterations with temperature parameter $\sigma=0.5$ for the perturbation in the DPO as defined by \cite{berthet2020learning} and an attack step $\epsilon=0.01$ for the final HCA. \textbf{SP-LP:} For the SP example, travelling from NY to SF via Canada, we use more sampling iterations ($N=20$) using a lower temperature ($\sigma=0.25$). \textbf{Real World LP:} The energy systems LP has following parameter specifications:

-\textbox{\textbf{Technical Details and Code.} \textit{All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales ranging from a few minutes (e.g.\ evaluating LA/SP examples) up to a few hours (e.g.\ energy systems real world example).
-Our code is available at: \url{https://anonymous.4open.science/r/Hidden-Conf-Attacks/README.md}.}}
+All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales ranging from a few minutes (e.g.\ evaluating LA/SP examples) up to a few hours (e.g.\ energy systems real world example).
+Code link in Sec.\ref{sec1}.